Tom-Kelly-UK-Parliament/fullstack-home-exercise/README.md

 Please open the solution in this repository, build and run it.

-Instructions have been provided for you within the solution and will display on the home page.
+Instructions have been provided for you within the solution and these will display on the home page.